-No Date of Breach Category Reported Data Brief Description Potential Consequences of breach for individual(s) Status/action to be Risk Matrix (consequences x Assess whether breach needs to be reported.
-If not, provide Service Now? of breach for inc or breach for maividual(s) risk likelihood of repeat) justification (see Breaches Policy for guidance) 1 21/06/2022 Personal Data Yes Email was sent containing scheme members (x 30) personal data (Name, NiNo, Date of Birth, Salary and Contribution Details) to the wrong recipient. individuals concerned who further training on secure email procedures.
+No Date of Breach Category Reported Data Breach on Service Now?
+Brief Description Potential Consequences of breach for individual(s) Status/action to be undertaken to mitigate risk Risk Matrix (consequences x likelihood of repeat) Assess whether breach needs to be reported.
+If not, provide justification (see Breaches Policy for guidance) 1 21/06/2022 Personal Data Yes Email was sent containing scheme members (x 30) personal data (Name, NiNo, Date of Birth, Salary and Contribution Details) to the wrong recipient. individuals concerned who further training on secure email procedures.
 Investigate disabiling auto- Consequences Yes, the breach must be reported to the ICO as it presents a risk to the rights and freedoms of the affected individuals.
 2 13/07/2022 Personal Data Yes Personal data of member has been accidentally deleted from the administration system.
 Potential harm to the individual if the Pension Fund no longer has the information it needs to administer their benefits.
 Ability to restore data using system back ups.
 Review of system processes to be carried out.
 No, the incident only affected one individual, the information was only temporarily unavailable and Officers were able to restore the data in full from system back ups.